-Mindfulness meditation is a mind control technique that lets you discover what is going on in your mind, of becoming aware of your inner thoughts.
-The aim is Peace of Mind.
-People who benefit from mindfulness tend to be those who feel that the world is just too fast, whose minds are filled with racing thoughts and who worry about the future, or dwell on the past but never seem to be in the moment, who have no peace of mind.
+Mindfulness meditation is a mind control technique that lets you discover what is going on in your mind.
+The basic idea is for you to become aware of your inner thoughts.
+People who benefit from mindfulness tend to be those who feel that the world is just too fast, whose minds are filled with racing thoughts.
+They worry about the future, or dwell on the past a lot, and never seem to be in the moment.
+Getting rid of intrusive thoughts gives you Peace of Mind.

-Mindfulness meditation is used in the treatment of depression by letting the person become aware of automatic thoughts and how they arise.
-Mindful Awareness of the triggers for thoughts helps to stop rumination, the habit of going over past negative situations.
-Mindfulness exercises based on Vipassana are used in cognitive behavioral therapy.
+Mindfulness meditation is used in the treatment of depression.
+By helping you become aware of automatic thoughts you notice how they arise.
+Mindful Awareness of the triggers for bad thoughts helps you to stop 'rumination', the habit of going over bad stuff from your past.
+Mindfulness exercises based on Vipassana are used in in some forms of cognitive behavioral therapy.

 Mindfulness Meditation Therapy

 The idea underlying Mindfulness therapy is that in order to fix a problem, you first have to become aware of the problem.
 The idea of mindfulness is central to a lot of New Age thought, but is also verified by clinical psychology.
 Mindfulness therapy is about catching your own subconscious thoughts while you are thinking them.